zeroc-ice/ice-builder-visualstudio/README.md

 The Ice Builder uses [MSBuild](https://msdn.microsoft.com/en-us/library/dd393574.aspx) tasks to build Slice files using `slice2cpp` and `slice2cs`.
 As a result, you can build Visual Studio projects that enable Ice Builder directly with MSBuild.

-The simplest and most common way to configure Ice Builder is in Visual Studio.
-You can nevertheless also configure Ice Builder directly in your MSBuild project, by importing two Ice Builder projects from the Ice Builder install into your project.
+The simplest and most common way to configure Ice Builder is with the Visual Studio IDE.
+You can also configure Ice Builder directly in your MSBuild project, by importing two Ice Builder project files from the Ice Builder installation into your project.

-The Ice builder install directory can be read from the Windows registry and assigned to the `IceBuilderInstallDir` MSBuild property using the following code:
+You can locate the Ice Builder installation directory by reading the Windows registry.
+For example, we assign it to the `IceBuilderInstallDir` MSBuild property with the following code:

     <PropertyGroup>
         <IceBuilderInstallDir>$([MSBuild]::GetRegistryValue('HKEY_CURRENT_USER\SOFTWARE\ZeroC\IceBuilder',